Google Ads for Aircraft Parts Companies

 Yes.
 Paid search captures immediate demand while the organic cluster around aircraft parts marketing matures.
 The best-performing paid themes also tell us which organic pages deserve more depth.

-We narrow keyword sets around commercial parts and availability searches tied to urgent demand, add exclusion logic, write qualification into the ad copy, and keep landing pages aligned to the real buyer audience: procurement leads, maintenance teams, distributors, and aftermarket buyers.
+We narrow keyword sets around commercial parts and availability searches tied to urgent demand, add exclusion logic, write qualification into the ad copy, and keep landing pages aligned to the real people we're trying to reach: procurement leads, maintenance teams, distributors, and aftermarket procurement teams.

 Cost per qualified lead matters more than clicks.
 We use GA4 to measure whether paid traffic is producing RFQs, stock enquiries, and distributor conversations, then compare that against on-page behaviour and query quality before scaling.